Gateway Center (Newark): 2 Gateway

 2 Gateway is a Class A office building on the corner of Market Street and McCarter Highway in the heart of Newark's "Billion Dollar Triangle".
 The 18-story building was completed in 1972 and underwent renovations in 1994 and 2015 It totals 832,550 square feet and is the first building in New Jersey to earn the Platinum certification from WiredScore for its best-in-class infrastructure and connectivity.

 2 Gateway has been awarded Environmental Protection Agency's Energy Star label for its energy efficiency.
 The building contains amenities, which include a fitness center, banking facility, café and conferencing center.

 In spring 2015, the Gateway Project, a gallery space, rentable artist studio and workspace, opened as a permanent fixture in 2 Gateway's concourse.
-NJTV, New Jersey's public television network, relocated its headquarters here in May 2015.
+NJTV (now known as NJ PBS), New Jersey's public television network, relocated its headquarters here in May 2015.
 Its Agnes Varis Studio allows people and commuters passing through the concourse a view into the studio which will be home to NJTV News with Mary Alice Williams.

+After WNET announced that it would not renew its agreement with the New Jersey Public Broadcasting Authority, which owns NJ PBS, WNET closed down the studio on May 4, 2026.
+The station would continue to air its final newscasts remotely until September 2026.